SameerVohra/TinDog/README.md

-# TinDog made using BootStrap
+# TinDog made using BootStrap ONLY